The 5 Biggest Spring Wedding Myths, Busted

-Myth #1: You Must Use Pastel Colors
+Myth 1: You Can Only Use Pastel Colors

-Myth #2: You Have To Have Flowers Everywhere
+Myth 2: You Need Flowers Everywhere

-Myth #3: You Have To Have a Daytime Wedding
+Myth 3: You Have To Have a Daytime Wedding

-Myth #4: You Have To Stay Inside
+Myth 4: You Have To Stay Inside

-Myth #5: Your Attire Should Be Informal
+Myth 5: Your Attire Should Be Informal

 Special thanks to Amy Child Marella, designer and owner of The Hidden Garden Floral Design, Los Angeles, CA; Christine Paul, owner of Christine Paul Events, Inc., New York, NY; Maya Kalman, founder and president of Swank Productions, New York, NY